Kinesiology, Social Work Dual Degree - MS/MSW

 - Mail a hard copy directly to our office (address at bottom of page)

 The Kinesiology program has a dual degree option:

-The Adventure Therapy dual degree program between Social Work and Kinesiology is New England Regional eligible for CT, ME, MA, RI, VT.
+The dual degree program between Social Work and Kinesiology is New England Regional eligible for ME, MA, RI, CT, and VT.
 All applicants are encouraged to contact programs directly to discuss program specific application questions.